Blokmap/backend/endpoints.md

 ---

-### `DELETE /locations/{id}/opening-times/{id}/reservations/user/{profileId}/{blockIndex}`
+### `DELETE /locations/{id}/opening-times/{id}/reservations/{reservationId}`

-Delete all consecutive reservations for a profile in an opening time (starting from the block index).
+Delete a reservations for a profile in an opening time.
 This endpoint should check if the user has permission to delete reservations for the opening time.

 ---